BloQBench: A Blockchain Benchmarking Framework for Quantum Supremacy

 \subsection{Choosing the puzzle}

-Several alternative puzzles were considered before selecting the integer factorization problem.
-Each alternative was evaluated based on its computational cost, security, and suitability for a trustless blockchain environment.
+Several alternative puzzles were considered before selecting the integer factorization problem, each evaluated based on its computational cost, security, and suitability for a trustless blockchain environment.
+Beyond these puzzle-level alternatives, no fully trustless and verifiable benchmarking framework is known to the authors, leaving no external prior system against which BloQBench can be compared.

 One option considered was order-finding, which involves identifying the smallest positive integer \(k\) such that \(a^k \equiv 1 \pmod{n}\), given positive integers \(n\) and \(a\) coprime to \(n\), where \(n\) is referred to as the modulus and \(a\) is referred to as the base.
 Since order-finding can be reduced to factoring and vice versa~\cite{WOLL1987167}, this approach would require the generation of hard-to-factor numbers as moduli and random bases coprime to these moduli.
 We compare the costs of the order-finding problems with prime factorization in two ways: verifying solutions and deploying the contract.
 Verifying solutions for an order-finding puzzle (see Sec.~\ref{sec:costs}) resulted in gas costs ranging from \costSolveOrderFindingMinfsze\ to \costSolveOrderFindingMaxfsze\ per iteration.
 While this can be comparable to prime factorization, it is generally more costly due to the fact that the maximum order can reach a high limit due to the large key size.
 We can use an estimate of \costDeployOrderFindingfsze\ gas to deploying an order-finding contract, while deploying a prime factorization contract has only a \costDeployPrimeFactorizationfsze\ gas estimate (See Sec.~\ref{sec:costs}).